top of page

 UCSF’s Sandler Neurosciences Center partnered artists with neuroscientists.
 Shlain was partnered with Dr. James Doty from Stanford and premiered the art installation Brain Portrait as part of the Mind Matters art exhibition.
 Watch a short clip about it here.

-The Whole Cinemagillah film and exhibition
+The Whole Cinemagillah Film and Exhibition

-by Tiffany Shlain & Ken Goldberg
+Exhibition by Tiffany Shlain & Ken Goldberg

 National Museum of American Jewish History